Maura Gilmore – Chairperson

-This is my 31st year working as a school chaplain and l volunteered to join the SCA executive this year as l have always been grateful for the work that other chaplains have done on my behalf over the years and I thought it was about time that l gave something back!
+This is my 32nd year working as a school chaplain and l volunteered to join the SCA executive as l have always been grateful for the work that other chaplains have done on my behalf over the years and I thought it was about time that l gave something back!

-I am a very proud Cork man despite the many years l have been living in exile as well as being the father of two grown up young men.
+I am a very proud Cork man despite the many years l have been living in exile as well as being the father of two grown-up young men.
 I like all sports but consider hurling as the closest thing to Godliness!
-I look forward to working on your behalf on the executive for the next few years and hopefully getting the chance to meet you all in person soon
+I look forward to working on your behalf on the executive over the next few years.

 Shona Killeen – Membership, Diaries

 Diocese: Kildare & Leighlin

 I qualified as a School Chaplain from Mater Dei Institute of Education, DCU in 2012 and have been working in this privileged role for 10 years and counting!
 I am also Religion and English teacher with a special interest in Wellbeing and SPHE.
 I am nourished by the support provided to me by my school community in its entirety, especially our exceptional students, staff, management, Parents and our Patrons- The Salesians of Don Bosco Ireland.